montux4yt/fileflea/README.md

 ![fileflea-mascot.jpg](fileflea-mascot.jpg)

 **File-Flea** is a simple, lightweight PHP-based file upload and sharing system.
-It allows users to upload files via a web interface, provides a downloadable URL, and includes optional features like authentication and automatic file cleanup.
+It allows users to upload files via a web interface or Terminal/Console, provides a downloadable URL, and includes optional features like authentication and automatic file cleanup.
 The project is designed for easy deployment and customization.

 ## Features
+   - **Terminal/Console Access**: Upload files from terminal or command line.
    - **File Upload**: Upload files with client-side and server-side validation.
    - **Download Links**: Generates unique URLs for downloading uploaded files.
    - **Authentication**: Optional token-based authentication for secure uploads.